 Eventually, over time, the real “me” fell into place.
 I know exactly who I am now and I would say I am probably at the best place in my life that I have ever been.
 It feels great, its been a long time coming.
 And the best part about it?
 I’m not smiling all the time.
 I’m not laughing all the time.
 I am not “happy” and “nice” all of the time because the truth is, that just isn’t who I am.

 I’m not sweet and I really don’t think I am any kinder than the average person.
 Yes I feel empathy to a ridiculous degree and I cry over everything, that much is true.
 If you put a YouTube video in front of me of a girl being surprised with a puppy for her birthday, I will sob like I just lost my soul mate.
 Beauty of any kind hits me in my core.
 But I’m definitely not happy and I really don’t have any desire to be happy.

 Don’t get me wrong, I will smile if I see an old friend, and if I am with the right kind of people who I click with, I will be the loudest one laughing in the room.
 I LOVE humor and I love to laugh.
 But for the most part, I am an 80-year-old crabby grandma trapped in the body of a 44-year-old woman and once I set granny free, my whole life became better.
-I started feeling free and light and what I think we should all be aspiring to in life instead of happiness…and that is contentment.
+I started feeling free and light and what I think is really the best feeling a person can feel..and that is contentment.
 When you are living as your real authentic self, you feel contentment and it is a wonderful feeling.